ABB: 1990s

 In 1990, ABB bought the robotics business of Cincinnati Milacron in the US.
-The acquisition expanded ABB's presence in automated spot-welding and positioned the company to better serve the American automotive industry.
+The acquisition expanded ABB's automated spot-welding operations in the American automotive industry.
 ABB's 1991 introduction of the IRB 6000 robot, demonstrated its increased capacity in this field.
 The first modular robot, the IRB 6000, can be reconfigured to perform a variety of specific tasks.
-At the time of its launch, the IRB 6000 was the fastest and most accurate spot-welding robot on the market.
+The IRB 6000 was designed for spot-welding applications.

-In 1990, ABB also expanded into Australia when it acquired Commonwealth Engineering's (Comeng) plant in Dandenong, Melbourne.
+In 1990, ABB also expanded into Australia when it acquired Commonwealth Engineering's plant in Dandenong, Melbourne.
 ABB continued to manufacture Comeng's B-class Melbourne tram at the plant.
 However, it did not continue manufacturing Comeng's Adelaide 3000 class railcar, which was manufactured by Clyde Engineering instead.

 In the early 1990s, ABB started expanding in Central and Eastern Europe.
 By the end of 1991, the company employed 10,000 people in the region.
 The following year, that number doubled.
-A similar pattern played out in Asia, where economic reforms in China and the lifting of some economic sanctions, helped open the region to a new wave of outside investment and industrial growth.
-By 1994, ABB had 30,000 employees and 100 plants, engineering, service and marketing centers across Asia; numbers that would continue to grow.
-Through the 1990s, ABB continued its strategy of targeted expansion in Eastern Europe, the Asia–Pacific region and the Americas.
+A similar pattern played out in Asia, where the reform and opening up in China and the lifting of some economic sanctions, helped open the region to a new wave of outside investment and industrial growth.

+In March 1992, ABB bought out the other shareholders of the formerly state owned BREL, making BREL a wholly owned subsidiary.
+It was subsumed into ABB Transportation in September 1992.
+Amid the wider privatisation of British Rail during the 1990s, BREL was sold via a management buyout, with management and employees owning 20% and ABB and Trafalgar House 40% each.
+At the time of the management buyout, BREL's locations comprised Crewe, York, and two separate works in Derby; Derby Locomotive Works was closed by 1991.